 We stayed three nights on Bainbridge Island in a vacation rental run by Vacasa that we found as a listing on my favorite hotel site, Hotels.com.
 The name of the property is Artist Retreat and was spectacular.
 It is a fully equipped house that can sleep up to four and offers great views.
 It was a big plus to having a working kitchen allowing us to prepare basic breakfasts and lunches.
 While we explored the island for dinner, none of the restaurant selections stood out.
 However, we began making plans to return to the island before we even left.

 While on the Bainbridge Island we spent at least one day just relaxing and taking in the views.
-One day was dedicated to driving to the most northwestern part of the continental United States, Cape Flattery.
-The cape is located on the Makah Indian Reservation, and is about a three and a half hour drive from Bainbridge Island.
-In our case it took closer to four because of the overcast rain.
+Another day we dedicated to driving to the most northwestern part of the continental United States, Cape Flattery.
+Cape Falttery is located within the Makah Indian Reservation.
+The Makah Indian Reservation is about a three and a half hour drive from Bainbridge Island.
+In our case it took closer to four because of the intermittent rainy weather.
 The road is very curvy and steep in parts so make sure you are awake and alert.
 There are a few small towns along the way where you can stop and take a mental break (which is highly recommended).

 Once on the Makah Indian Reservation, make sure to stop and get a recreation permit.
-They are very reasonably priced, only $10 per vehicle on our trip, and available at the gas station on the way up to the cape.
-Once you get up to the Cape Trail Head there is no place to buy the pass, so make sure to purchase one before you go up.
-Trying to be there first thing in the morning because it will offer the best views before it gets busy as the day goes along.
+They are very reasonably priced, only $10 per vehicle on our trip.
+Permits can be purchased at the gas station on the way up to the cape.
+Once you get up to the Cape Trail Head there is no place to buy the pass, so make sure to buy one before you go up.
+Try to be there first thing in the morning because it will offer the best views before it gets busy.

 The rest of the time in Bainbridge consisted of relaxing and exploring the neighborhood.
 There is a trail or park to explore no matter what direction you walked.
 A grocery store on the island offers a great place to stock up on meal supplies and fire wood.
-Along with a nice bottle of wine it offered all the essentials to enjoy a long soak in the tub, glass of wine and fire while every worry in life melted away.
+Along with a nice bottle of wine it offered all the essentials to enjoy a long soak in the tub.
+Having a glass of wine and watching the fire made every worry in life melt away.
 We did venture out to the Harbour Public House for dinner the first evening.
 The food was forgettable, but the selection of local beers was great.